Puraj123/Infinitrucks/README.md

 ## Game Overview
-* The game is named as infiniTrucks which is an endless game so, the main goal of game is to collect as much point as possible with the help of dodging the collision with other vehicles.
+* The game is named as Highway Escape which is an endless game so, the main goal of game is to collect as much point as possible with the help of dodging the collision with other vehicles.
 Moreover, the player can earn bonus points while collectibles.

 ## Debug code: